Topic List

 Transistors to Gates to Circuits

-Pulses flow through transistors that open or close when activated.
-The current flowing through one affects the opening or closing of another and so on.
+Pulses cause transistors to open or close, and the current flowing through one affects the opening or closing of another and so on.
 Transistors are wired together in Boolean logic gates.
-Gates make up circuits, and circuits make up CPUs and other types of processors.
-See transistor and Boolean Logic.
+Gates make up circuits, and circuits make up CPUs, GPUs and microcontrollers.
+For simplification in this example, the gates are illustrated as mechanical switches.
+See transistor, Boolean Logic, CPU, GPU and microcontroller.

 FROM LOGIC TO PLUMBING